RiRe/GC-API/source/index.html.md

 --------- | ------- | -----------
 id | - | FAQ ID

-You can also use the parameters `question`, and `answer` to update these properties.
+You can also use the parameters `question` and `answer` to update these properties.
 Parameters not specified are ignored and not updated.

 If you specify an array named `localization` as in `POST /faq`, the values for the specified languages are updated.
 Localizations not specified are deleted.